 Did you know that you can even be turned away from AdSense if you only link to sites that violate copyright?
 Many don’t.
 Some sites are obvious about linking to copyrighted content, acting as mini search engines intended to help find copyrighted content.
 Many other webmasters, however, unintentionally violate this rule.
 Carefully consider each site that you link to.
 These outbound links could affect your site’s reputation and stand among ad networks like Google AdSense.

 Just double-check all of these points and you’ll successfully avoid this type of rejection.
 And if you are in violation of these conditions and have been turned away from AdSense, just fix the mistake and reapply.
 AdSense and Ad Exchange can be lucrative monetization tools; don’t blow it just because you’ve accidentally linked to a copyright-violating piracy site.

 Need help with AdSense related issues?
 Are you having trouble optimizing your ad revenue?
 Let MonetizeMore help maximize your ad revenue.
-Sign up today!
+Sign up for a Premium account at MonetizeMore today!